Zichao-Violet/Opinion-Spam-Detection/README.md

 # Opinion-Spam-Detection
 Build classifiers to determine whether a given hospital review is a spam or non-spam.

-Logistic regression KNN random forest are used.
+Logistic regression, KNN, random forests models are trained and compared.